-SECTION 2.
 The Committee shall study proposed capital projects and improvements involving major non-recurring tangible assets and projects which: 1) are purchased or undertaken at intervals of not less than five years: 2) have a useful life of at least five years: and 3) cost over \$10,000.
-All officers, boards and committees, including the Selectmen and the School Committee, shall by 1 January of each year, give to the committee, on forms prepared by it, information concerning all anticipated, projects requiring Town Meeting action during the ensuing six years.
+All officers, boards and committees, including the Select Board and the School Committee, shall by 1 January of each year, give to the committee, on forms prepared by it, information concerning all anticipated, projects requiring Town Meeting action during the en-suing six years.
 The Committee shall consider the relative need, impact, timing and cost of these expenditures and the effect each will have on the financial position of the Town.
-No appropriation shall be voted for a capital improvement requested by a department, board or commission unless the proposed capital improvement is considered in the Committee's report, or the Committee shall first have submitted a report to the Board of Selectmen explaining the omission.
+No appropriation shall be voted for a capital improvement requested by a department, board or commission unless the proposed capital improvement is considered in the Committee's report, or the Committee shall first have submitted a report to the Select Board explaining the omission.

-SECTION 3.
 The Committee shall prepare an annual report recommending a Capital Improvement Budget for the next fiscal year, and a Capital Improvement Program including recommended capital improvements for the following five fiscal years.
-The report shall be submitted to the Board of Selectmen for its consideration and approval.
+The report shall be submitted to the Select Board for its consideration and approval.
 The board shall submit its approved Capital Budget to the Annual Town Meeting for adoption by the Town.

-SECTION 4.
 Such Capital Improvement Program, after its adoption, shall permit the expenditure on projects included therein of sums from departmental budgets for surveys, architectural or engineering advice, options or appraisals; but no such expenditure shall be incurred on projects which have not been so approved by the Town through the appropriation of sums in the current year or in prior years, or for preliminary planning for projects to be undertaken more than five years in the future.

-SECTION 5.
-The Committee's report and the Selectmen's recommended Capital budget shall be published and made available in a manner consistent with the distribution of the Finance Committee report.
+The Committee's report and the Select Board's recommended Capital budget shall be published and made available in a manner consistent with the distribution of the Finance Committee report.
 The Committee shall deposit its original report with the Town Clerk.

-COLLECTION BOXES FOR NOT FOR PROFIT AND PROFIT ORGANIZATIONS AND INDIVIDUALS (New Bylaw 5-7-01)
+CHAPTER 17: COLLECTION BOXES FOR NOT FOR PROFIT AND PROFIT ORGANIZATIONS AND INDIVIDUALS

+(New Bylaw 5-7-01) (Updated Oct 20, 2015) (11-17-2020)

+SECTION 1:

-SECTION 1: This General Bylaw shall be known and cited as the "Collection Box Bylaw".
-Its purpose is to standardize the placement of collection boxes and maintenance of the area in which the collection boxes are located on real property in the Town of Leicester and thereby to promote the health, safety and welfare of the inhabitants of the Town of Leicester by reducing sources of filth, litter and debris caused by the improper placement and maintenance of such collection boxes.
+This General Bylaw shall be known and cited as the "Collection Box Bylaw".
+Its purpose is to standardize the placement of collection boxes and maintenance of the area in which the collection boxes are located on real property in the Town of Leicester to promote the health, safety and welfare of the inhabitants of the Town of Leicester by reducing sources of filth, litter and debris caused by the improper placement and maintenance of such collection boxes.
+Effective the passage of the revised bylaw, this bylaw will be enforced by the Board of Health.

+SECTION 2:

-SECTION 2: DEFINITIONS: For the purpose of this General Bylaw, the words and phrases used herein shall have the following meaning, except in those instances where the context clearly indicates a different meaning:
+DEFINITIONS: For the purpose of this General Bylaw, the words and phrases used herein shall have the following meaning, except in those instances where the context clearly indicates a different meaning: